 Be sure that the climate of the new locale – physically and culturally – suits your personality and style.
 Or, be sure that you are very happy discovering a new side of yourself in a new environment and experimenting with that.

 Will you be dating?
 Volunteering?
 Tutoring?
 Will you be taking classes or gardening?
-Are you going to continue to cocoon yourself?
+Are you going to cocoon yourself?
 Babysit grandkids?
 Travel?
 All these come into play when considering what you will be wearing in your retirement years.

 A couple of friends of mine just put their house on the market, bought an RV, and decided to spend the next two years as nomads.
 That made their clothing choices very simple: functional tops, sweaters, and jackets for layering, comfortable shoes for hiking and walking, and just a few slightly dressier items for an occasional meal out or to stroll through a new city or museum.
 That was all they packed.